SparkPost/support-docs/articles/integrations/using-templates-sparkpost-wordpress.md

 Note that `content` is enclosed in triple curly braces - this allows HTML content to be substituted without escaping.
 In the WordPress admin, on the settings screen for the SparkPost plugin, remember to fill in the Template field (in this example wordpress-testing):

 ![](media/using-templates-sparkpost-wordpress/wordpress_templates_screenshot_original.png)

+You can modify template name and/or substitution tags dynamically using [hooks supported by SparkPost plugin](https://github.com/SparkPost/wordpress-sparkpost/blob/master/docs/hooks.md).